mailsac/mailsac-examples/services/slack_webhook/slack_webhook.rst

 Configure Mailsac Email Address to Forward Messages to Slack
 ------------------------------------------------------------

-**1.** To configure Slack integration, select settings for your private email address from the Mailsac `console <https://mailsac.com/addresses>`_.
+**1.** To configure Slack integration, select settings for your enhanced email address from the Mailsac `console <https://mailsac.com/addresses>`_.

 .. figure:: slack_select_email.png